NotAShelf/nvf/README.md

 - [@jordanisaacs's](https://github.com/jordanisaacs) [neovim-flake](https://github.com/jordanisaacs/neovim-flake)
 - [@gvolpe's](https://github.com/gvolpe) [neovim-flake](https://github.com/gvolpe/neovim-flake)

-I am grateful for their work and inspiration.
+I am grateful for their previous work and inspiration.

+### Contributors

+- [@fufexan](https://github.com/fufexan) - For the transition to flake-parts

 ## FAQ

 **Q**: Why is this flake so big?

 **A**: I have sacrificed in size in order to provide a highly configurable and reproducible Neovim environment.
 A binary cache is provided to eleminate the need to build the flake from source, but it is still a large flake.
 If you do not need all the features, you can use the default `nix` output instead of the `maximal` output.
 This will reduce size by a lot, but you will lose some language specific features.

+**Q**: Will you try to make this flake smaller?

+**A**: Yes.
+As a matter of fact, I am actively working on making this flake smaller.
+Unfortunately the process of providing everything possible by itself makes the flake large.
+Best I can do is to optimize the flake as much as possible by selecting plugins that are small and fast.
+And the binary cache, so at least you don't have to build it from source.

 **Q**: Will you use a plugin manager?

 **A**: No. If you feel the need to ask that question, then you have missed the whole point of using nix and ultimately this flake.
 We load plugins with raw lua.

+**Q**: Can you add *X*?

+**A**: Maybe.
+Open an issue using the appropriate template and I will consider it.
+I do not intend to add every plugin that is in existence, but I will consider it, should it offer something useful to the flake.

 ---